Go back to normal view

 Greenbank Church celebrated its Centenary in May 2000.
 When it was first established it was on the southern edge of the city of Edinburgh; with the spread of new housing the site proved to have been well chosen.
 The original church building was what is now called the Main Hall, with the Lower Hall beneath, lying to the east of the present church.
 The original congregation of eleven people came from Braid Church and included Mr Joseph Bennet, who met a large part of the building costs.
 He is commemorated in the window in the south aisle of the church.

-Greenbank Church has had only six ministers in its history.
+Greenbank Church has had only seven ministers in its history.
 The first was the Rev. Norman Fraser who developed the young congregation to a thriving 300 members by the time he left in 1913.
 His successor was the Rev. Dr Thomas Ratcliffe Barnett, a fine preacher and a notable writer, who early in his ministry planned a new church.
-The building was delayed by the First World War but, to a design by A. Lorne Campbell, was completed and dedicated on 8 October 1927.
-In 1929, at the Union of the United Free Church and the Church of Scotland, .
+The building was delayed by the First World War but, to a design by A. Lorne Campbell, was completed and dedicated on 8 October 1927. .

 Dr Barnett retired in November 1938 and was succeeded by the Rev. David Read.
 Mr Read became a Chaplain to the Forces at the outbreak of the Second World War, was captured at St Valery, and did not return to Greenbank until 1946.
 Mr (later Dr) Read’s ministry was distinguished by the establishment of the youth group known as ‘Quest’, which continues today as ‘QII’.